naredula-jana/Jiny-Kernel/doc/benchmarks.md

    1. **Test-1**: with ubuntu-14(linux vm - kernel 3.0.x) on 2 cpu :  able to complete the IPC test in 22 seconds. host cpu consumption is 150%(1.5 cpu's) noticed on host with top utility. large number of IPI interrupts close to 280k are generated inside the guestos.
    2. **Test-2**: Jiny os with 2 cpu as vm(version 2.x): able to complete in 9 seconds(more then 140% improvement). host cpu consumption is 200%(2 cpu's) noticed with top utility.
 No additional IPI interrupts are generated in the quest OS.
    3. **Test-3**: ubuntu-14(linux os) on metal: almost same as Test-2(takes 9 sec), with large loops metal takes 97sec whereas Test-2 takes 93 seconds, means on the metal it takes almost 3% to 4% more, this may be because of IPI interrupts on the metal.
-   4. **Test-4**: with ubuntu-14(linux vm - kernel 3.0.x) on 2 cpu : same as Test-1 with "cpu hogger" program in background with lowest priority(using nice command). "cpu hogger" is a simple c program in a infinite loop with 2 threads, these program start at priority 20(lowest priority) to avoid the cpu entering into idle state.
+   4. **Test-4**: with ubuntu-14(linux vm - kernel 3.0.x) on 2 cpu : same as Test-1 with "cpu hogger" program in background with lowest priority(using nice command). "cpu hogger" is a simple c program in a infinite loop with 2 threads, this program started at priority 20(lowest priority) to avoid the cpu entering into idle state.
 In this case, same IPC test as in test-1 completes in 12 seconds.
 So the IPC test as improved from 22sec to 12sec(regained 110% out of 140%) with cpu-hogger in background.

 ##### Reasons for Better throughput of IPC in Jiny OS
 1. Producer and consumer thread will be running on seperate cpu's. when consumer thread goes to sleep and control goes to idle thread, before hitting the "hlt" instruction idle thread checks if there is any threads belonging to the cpu is waiting, if there is any threads under wait then it spin the cpus or does a small house keeping tasks for a short duration(10ms or 1 tick) then it goes to sleep using "hlt" instruction, In this short duration if the consumer thread got woken up then it saves IPI(interrupts) generation and exit/entry of the vcpu.
 In this way it saves around 800k interrupts for 800k loop in Test-2.
 Interrupts are costly in virtual environment when compare to metal. every interrupt causes exist and entry in the hypervisor.
 The "hlt" instruction casues context switch at host.